 Depending of kind of breach (if hacker will have access to the Cloud Console, which is usually protected by 2 factor authentication + fix IP address on firewall side), there are many other ways to get access (e.g. by getting access to account key, accessing Cloud terminal console, client libraries and many other ways).

-The only think you can do is to open a ticket to your SaaS vendor and to report to regulatory agency and tell them that data breach is not on your, but vendor side (it’s not always easy to prove that as you have no control of SaaS vendor infrastructure) and that your vendor have GDPR compliance white paper.
+The only think you can do is to open a ticket to your SaaS vendor and to report to regulatory agency and tell them about data breach when you find out.

 Contract damage coverage issue